jakecas/stmonitor/README.md

 To instead run without generating the jar file, you can use `sbt "project examples" "runMain examples.auth.MonRunner"`, but this will require manually starting each of the client, server, and monitor.
 Follow the examples in the benchmark scripts to see how this is done.

+## Directory Structure

+examples/ holds the scala source code for each example.
+In the auth and splitauth cases, for partial-id monitors and sequence recognisers respectively,
+	this means both the monitor *and* the server, which must be run independently.
+Meanwhile, ftp and splitftp only house their respective monitors. lchannels/ holds the dependency this project used to have, a small part is still required for use in communication between processes. monitor/ is the directory for the actual (modified) synthesizer which given a session type will generate the appropriate monitor and protocol classes. project/ describes the project for sbt to be able to compile and assemble the code. scripts/ holds the client scripts for the auth test cases, client and server scripts for the ftp test cases, as well as benchmark scripts for both that will run a large number of tests repeatedly and output results to a log directory. visualisation/ holds the python scripts used to generate graphs for the report, they are self-explanatory, but have some hard-coded directories which must be changed if they need to be used again.